suhasaggarwal/CodeRepositoryv1/README.md

  Spider Set up
  For spiders set up in scrapy please refer to wittyfeed Middleware Server.

+ Scraping server code is present which crawls website and generates a list of urls.

  Data Collection
  For Wittyfeed Data Collection set up, please refer to wittyfeed Data Collection Server.